Ask Slashdot: Is There a Way To Write Working Code By Drawing Flow Charts?

 ....
 It's terrible.
 LabView is a mess, and AmigaVISION was charming ...
 25 years ago.

-Wikipedia has a category 'Visual programming (Score:1)
+Wikipedia has a category 'Visual programming (Score:2, Informative)

 Category:Visual programming languages [wikipedia.org]

-Note: Clarification: are you asking if something does it, or if something does it better than a monkey could code it longhand?